praveens-git-bit/Ignite-Lab-2023/Exercise1.md

     ![Pipeline.](media/task-1.3.5.png)

->**Note** You may not see the Azure SQL Database in the same location as shown in the screenshot.
+`Note: You may not see the Azure SQL Database in the same location as shown in the screenshot.`

 6. Select the **Create new connection** radio button.

     ![Pipeline.](media/task-1.3.6.png)

->**Note:** To fill in the details for required fileds, we need to fetch the data from the SQL Database resource deployed in the Azure Portal.
+`Note: To fill in the details for required fileds, we need to fetch the data from the SQL Database resource deployed in the Azure Portal.`

 7. In the **Server** field copy and paste the value given below.